jeremytammik/tbc/a/1674_revittestframework.md

  in the #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon

-The UpCodes AI team shared some significant Revit Test Framework improvements.
-&ndash; Created a NuGet package
+The UpCodes AI team shared some significant Revit Test Framework improvements &ndash; Created a NuGet package
 &ndash; Added the ability to group tests by the model &ndash; Added ability to use wildcards for model filenames